 Psych started out as a comedic detective show featuring Shawn Spencer (James Roday), a hyper-observant man-child who pretends to be psychic in order to get hired by the police force, Burton “Gus” Guster (Dulé Hill), his semi-cowardly and often unwilling partner, and the police detectives Carlton Lassiter (Timothy Omundson) and Juliet “Jules” O’Hara (Maggie Lawson), the latter of whom is Shawn’s paramour.
-It later became a buddy fake-cop show, which occasionally moved back into the detective range.
+He also receives help from his father (Corbin Bernsen) and jobs from Chief Vick (Kirsten Nelson).
+It later became a buddy fake-cop comedy, which occasionally moved back into the detective range.
 It even had some very dark episodes in the run.
 The Yin/Yang serial killer trilogy is an exceptionally dark work of homicide fiction.
 The show also loved to do parody or tribute episodes.
 One of the Yin/Yang trilogy, for example, Mr. Yin Presents, was a tribute to the films of Alfred Hitchcock.
 Throughout the episode, there are countless direct references to Hitchcock films, both the famous ones and the more obscure.
 That episode was a solid homage, but it pales in comparison to this episode.

 Dual Spires is Twin Peaks, concentrated.
 In the episode, there are more than 200 references to Twin Peaks… in the last 10 minutes alone.
 It is absurd how much effort the crew put into their tributes, but it is clear from the performances that it was a labor of love.
 Weird camera angles, strange lighting, props, extras, signs, you name it, they’re a reference.